Microsoft CONFIRMS major Windows 11 upgrades – movable Taskbar, less AI clutter, fewer update interruptions, more

 Windows Update becomes less disruptive

-In addition, the company says that it wants to reduce friction in everyday experiences.
+The company also wants to reduce friction in everyday experiences.
 Windows Update, long a source of irritation, is being reworked to give users more control.

 The ability to skip updates during setup, delay installations more flexibly, and avoid disruptive restarts may sound incremental, but these are precisely the kinds of improvements that shape how people feel about the platform over time.